-- c. change in sponsor or inducted sponsor or - d. change in control of sponsor or change in control of inducted sponsor prior approval from seventy-five per cent unit holders by value (excluding the value of units held by parties related to the transaction) is required.
-Where the requisite approval is not received, the proposed/inducted sponsor shall provide an exit opportunity to dissenting unit holders by buying their units in the manner specified by SEBI.
+- d. change in sponsor or inducted sponsor or - e. change in control of sponsor or change in control of inducted sponsor - f. conversion into a self-sponsored investment manager prior approval from seventy-five per cent unit holders by value (excluding the value of units held by parties related to the transaction) is required.
+Where the requisite approval is not received, the proposed/inducted sponsor/investment manager shall provide an exit opportunity to dissenting unit holders by buying their units in the manner specified by SEBI.